offbyone/ideas/content/rst/2023-02-20-an-external-web-proxy-for-my-tailnet.rst

  The Software
 ==============

-I'm going to skip the Ansible part of my setup, because it's got a lot of other complexity that doens't matter here, and just dig into how I installed the two key software components on the host.
+I'm going to skip the Ansible part of my setup, because it's got a lot of other complexity that doesn't matter here, and just dig into how I installed the two key software components on the host.

 First, install tailscale.
 This follows `their instructions <https://tailscale.com/kb/1031/install-linux/>`_ more or less to a T: